CAWaterBoardDataCenter/.github/README.md

 7. Default Account permissions for WaterBoard members and outside collaborators
 8. Justification for creation of Repos
 9. Actions to be taken after the creation of repos.
+10. A code of conduct possibily [this one](https://github.com/skills/.github/blob/main/CODE_OF_CONDUCT.md)